You don’t have to live in a high-risk area to be at risk for floods

 Get your home ready for a flood

 - Homeowner’s insurance does not cover flood damage.
-About 75 percent of flood claims come from low to moderate flood-risk areas, but only 4.3 percent of Virginia homes in those areas are covered by flood insurance.
+About 25% of all flood claims come from outside of the floodplain, but only 4.3 percent of Virginia homes in those areas are covered by flood insurance.
 Find out more at FloodSmart.gov.

 - Elevate the furnace, water heater, and electric panel in your home if you live in an area that has a high flood risk.